+Staff must not develop personal or sexual relationships with children and should not engage in any sexual activity with a child.
 Staff should be familiar with sections 15A and 16 of The Sexual Offences Act 2003, regarding communication with children and the abuse of a position of trust.
+Staff should also be familiar with the contents of Working Together to Safeguard Children 2023, Keeping Children Safe in Education 2024 and the definition of sexual abuse.